 See You in the Carolinas, Bob

 Troy is a small town in the middle of several larger, growing towns.
-It's surrounded by best places to live in North Carolina – Asheboro, NC, Albemarle, and Pinehurst/Southern Pines, NC.
-You may also want to take a look at the best places Kannapolis/Concord, North Carolina area a bit further to the west, and Mooresville.
+It’s surrounded by best places to live in North Carolina – Asheboro, Albemarle, and Pinehurst/Southern Pines.
+You may also want to take a look at the best places to live in North Carolina of Kannapolis and Concord.
+They are a bit further to the west, and check out Mooresville.

 Tell me, why this area?
 I love hearing what people find important in making their decisions about their best place to live in the Carolinas.
 It helps me help other people to find the best places to live.